Rakesh-207/gemini-cli-openai/README.md

 - **Optimized UX**: The `</thinking>` tag is only sent when the actual LLM response begins, eliminating awkward pauses between thinking and response
 - If neither thinking mode is enabled, thinking models will behave like regular models

-**Auto Model Switching:**
-- When `ENABLE_AUTO_MODEL_SWITCHING` is set to "true", the system will automatically fall back from `gemini-2.5-pro` to `gemini-2.5-flash` when encountering rate limit errors (HTTP 429 or 503)
-- This provides seamless continuity when the Pro model quota is exhausted
-- The fallback is indicated in the response with a notification message
-- Only applies to supported model pairs (currently: pro → flash)
-- Works for both streaming and non-streaming requests

 ### KV Namespaces